captainzero93/Win-11-LTSC-Scripts/README.md

 If it still doesn't work, verify that the ImageGlass path is correct for your installation.
 The default is usually C:\Program Files\ImageGlass\ImageGlass.exe

-Due to security settings many programs will not automatically be allowed to create default associations using Windows 11 LTSC, this just makes it a bit less painless for ImageGlass
+Due to security settings many programs will not automatically be allowed to create default associations using Windows 11 LTSC, this just makes it a bit less painless for ImageGlass ( and adds the association for Thumbnails ).